Loom and Leaf Review

 The company really competes against in-store high end memory foam mattresses that cost $3-4000.
 Both Kaye and myself previously have owned expensive >$4000 models from Tempur Pedic and Comforpedic.

-After sleeping on the Loom and Leaf for our review and as our personal favorite mattress, we feel the materials and construction of the Loom and Leaf surpasses these expensive store mattresses by far.
+After sleeping on the Loom and Leaf for our reviews over a period of 2 years, and as our personal favorite mattress, we feel the materials and construction of the Loom and Leaf surpasses these expensive store mattresses by far.

 All in all, we love our Loom & Leaf memory foam mattress.
 As we have said before, we have had mattresses costing 3-4x what the Loom & Leaf sells for, and we like this one much better.
 In the two years we have reviewed mattresses, Loom and Leaf has been at the top of our list.

 The high quality materials including exclusive features such as the medical grade gel cooling layer, the in-home delivery and installation, and the excellent customer service – all for around $1000 – can’t be beat.